garfieldnate/Itadaki/README.md

 * de-duplicate Gradle builds used for dictionaries
 * use NAICT dictionary
 * unify ItadakiDataIpadic and the copy in Gosen's source folder
+  - where is Gosen getting the .sen files from right now?

    [3]: http://openoffice.org/ (http://openoffice.org/)
    [4]: www.gnu.org/licenses/lgpl.html (http://www.gnu.org/licenses/lgpl.html)